 Preventing too much rolling inward of the foot (excessive pronation) during walking or running may help prevent bunions.
 Excessive foot pronation has been linked to bunion formation.
 You may be able to prevent excessive pronation by wearing supportive shoes or using arch supports.
 If you still have excessive pronation, your doctor may suggest that you have custom orthotic shoe inserts made for you.

-A bunion is an enlargement of bone or tissue around the joint at the base of the big toe.
 Home treatment can help relieve toe pain and may prevent a bunion from getting worse.
 Home treatment includes:

 To relieve toe pain: